AVEVA/CONNECT-data-services-developer-docs/Content_Portal/add-organize-data/add-org-data-overview.md

 ---
-uid: lpaddorgdataoverview
+uid: lpaddorgdata
 ---

-# Add and organize data overview
+# Add and organize data

 OCS provides a variety of methods to collect and organize data.